CE-Programming/toolchain/readme.md

 # CE C Programming Toolchain/SDK -  [![Build Status](https://travis-ci.org/CE-Programming/toolchain.svg)](https://travis-ci.org/CE-Programming/toolchain)

-The CE C Software Development Kit incorporates a wide variety of tools and documentation in order to build programs in C natively for the TI-84+CE/TI-83PCE line of calculators.
+The CE C Software Development Kit incorporates a wide variety of tools and documentation in order to build programs in C natively for the TI-84 Plus CE / TI-83 Premium CE calculators series.

 ## Getting Started

 It is recommended that you grab the latest release from [here](https://github.com/CE-Programming/toolchain/releases/latest) if you are looking to get started.
-Feel free to also bookmark the [wiki pages](https://github.com/CE-Programming/toolchain/wiki), as they will become a helpful guide.
+Feel free to also bookmark the [wiki pages](https://github.com/CE-Programming/toolchain/wiki), as they will become quite helpful.

 Included you will find examples using the ['Standard' CE C Libraries](https://github.com/CE-Programming/libraries/releases/latest).
-These perform efficient and easy support for graphics, file I/O, keypad input, etc. Be sure to grab them if you plan to use them.
+These provide efficient and easy support for graphics, file I/O, keypad input, etc. Be sure to grab them if you plan to use them.
+The [header documentation](https://ce-programming.github.io/toolchain/files.html) will let you know about the available functions.

 ## Help

-You can join us on the IRC/EFNet server `#ez80-dev` if you have any questions. ([ask for help](http://chat.efnet.org:9090/?nick=sdk-user&channels=%23ez80-dev&Login=Login))
+You can join us on the EFNet IRC server, on the `#ez80-dev` channel, if you have any questions ([webchat link](http://chat.efnet.org:9090/?nick=sdk-user&channels=%23ez80-dev&Login=Login)).

 ## Building on linux and macOS

 These steps are only if you wish to help with development of the toolchain.

-On linux and macOS, [wine](https://www.winehq.org) is required for building.
+On Linux and macOS, [wine](https://www.winehq.org) is required for building.

-Clone the repo: (Note the --recursive option)
+Clone the repo: (Note the `--recursive` option)

 ```
 git clone --recursive https://github.com/CE-Programming/toolchain.git